That’s the Spirit! Dimensions of Spirituality

 Spirituality, spiritual and spirit are among the most frequently used words in our Quaker vocabulary.
 But what do we mean by them?
 What do we mean by a spiritual life, a spiritual journey, a spiritual experience?
 Can we be religious without being spiritual, or spiritual without being religious?

-On Wednesday July 7th our guest will be Andrew Copson, executive director of Humanists UK (British Humanists Association).
+On Wednesday July 7th our guest was Andrew Copson, executive director of Humanists UK (British Humanists Association).

-On Wednesday July 14th the speaker will be Gill Pennington, former Spirituality Tutor at Woodbrooke Quaker Study Centre.
+On Wednesday July 14th the speaker was Gill Pennington, former Spirituality Tutor at Woodbrooke Quaker Study Centre.

-On Wednesday July 21st our third guest is Dinah Livingstone, poet, activist and editor of the Sea of Faith journal Sofia.
+On Wednesday July 21st our third guest was Dinah Livingstone, poet, activist and editor of the Sea of Faith journal Sofia.

 Join us in an adventurous exploration of spiritual diversity, from the holy spirit to the wholly human spirit.
 Each meeting will begin at 7.30pm and will last between an hour and 90 minutes.
-The presentation will be followed by open discussion.
+The presentation will be followed by open discussion and there will then be an opportunity to join smaller group ‘breakout’ rooms before returning to a closing plenary session followed by Silence!
 This will be our virtual conference, so get the dates into your diary.
-More details will follow in due course.
-In the meantime, you can pick up a little more detail (about the speakers for example) from the cancelled 2020 conference page.
+Registration details can be found here.
+More detail about the speakers follows:

 David Boulton (from newsletter March 2021)